-Quizzes or homework assignments: 10%

-Midterm: 20%

-Final exam: 30%
+Quizzes: 10% Midterm: 20% Final exam: 30% Lab: 40%

-Lab: 40%

-Quizzes/homework assignments, midterm, and final exam consist of some combination of true/false, fill in the blank, multiple choice, and short answer questions.
-Quizzes will not be cumulative.
+Quizzes, midterm, and final exam consist of some combination of true/false, fill in the blank, diagram, multiple choice, and short answer questions.
+Quizzes will not be cumulative and may occur at the beginning or end of lecture.
+Quizzes will be based on prior or current lecture.
 The final will include content from before the midterm.
 The midterm will occupy a lab session to allow for greater time for completion.
-Quizzes may be conducted at the beginning or end of select classes and will address only the previous (beginning of class) or current (end of class) lecture.